The Esplanade (Toronto)

-The Esplanade is an east-west street along the central waterfront of Toronto, Ontario, Canada.
-This neighbourhood consists of generally low-rise and mid-rise housing - condominiums, public housing, cooperatives and some town homes between Jarvis and Parliament Streets south of Front Street.
+The Esplanade is an east–west street along the central waterfront of Toronto, Ontario, Canada.
+This neighbourhood consists of generally low-rise and mid-rise housing – condominiums, public housing, cooperatives and some town homes between Jarvis and Parliament Streets south of Front Street.
 The stretch between Scott Street and Market Street is a popular restaurant area.

 History

-Originally conceived as a city beautification project to clean up the city's waterfront in the 1850s, the street was taken over by the coming of the railways to Toronto in 1850.
+Originally conceived as a city beautification project to clean up the city's waterfront in the 1850s, the street was taken over by the arrival of railways in Toronto in 1850.
 The railway eventually moved to an elevated viaduct, leaving only the eastern section of the street today.
 The area, east of Yonge Street, was dominated by industrial uses until the second half of the 20th century.
 As the harbour declined as a transfer point, the railway and industrial uses left the area.
 The Esplanade was redeveloped into a residential area, known as the "St. Lawrence Neighbourhood" in the late 1970s and early 1980s.
-In the blocks between Jarvis and Parliament, the southern part of the street (and the former rail tracks) were converted to a long strip of park and recreation space for the residents - David Crombie Park.
+In the blocks between Jarvis and Parliament, the southern part of the street (and the former rail tracks) were converted to a long strip of park and recreation space for the residents – David Crombie Park.